ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 Home Assistant has an extensive automation framework that has multiple entities to its disposal for automating things.

+To create a basic automation:

+- Click the `Configuration` link in the left sidebar
+- Select the `Automations` entry
+- Click `Add Automation` and select `Start with an empty automation`
+- Give the automation a name and description that tells you what it will do
+- Set the execution mode, `single` is a good default, this is mostly used for longer running automations
+- Select a trigger type, for example a when another device is controlled, an event is sent
+- If wanted add a condition, this will be evaluated after the trigger is fired and before any actions are executed
+- Select one or multiple actions or scenes to control or activate
+- Click the `Save` button

+It is also possible to edit the automation using the yaml format.
+In the top right click on the three dots and select `Edit as YAML`, this will give you an editor to edit the automation in its raw yaml formatting.
+You can always test the automation by clicking the `execute button`, this will ignore the trigger but test any of the given conditions and execute the specified actions.

 ## Development

 TODO

+## Conclusion

+TODO

 ## Resources

+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
+- [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}
 - [TODO](https://google.be){:target="_blank" rel="noopener noreferrer"}